-Luna Park, Melbourne
+Luna Park Melbourne

-Luna Park offers a range of attractions for all ages from mini roller coasters such as Speedy Beetle to nail-biting thrill rides such as Supernova, the Pharaoh’s Curse and Power Surge.
+Luna Park offers a range of attractions for all ages, from mini roller coasters such as Speedy Beetle to nail-biting thrill rides such as Supernova, the Pharaoh’s Curse and Power Surge.
 A day at Luna Park cannot be missed when visiting Melbourne, no matter your age.

 Opening Hours: Luna Park is open every weekend, Victorian school holidays and every public holiday except Christmas Day.

+Parking: There is ample paid parking surrounding Luna Park in car parks and on the street at council rates.
+The Palais Theatre and St Kilda Sea Baths on Jacka Boulevard also have parking.
 There are a limited number of accessible parking places to the side of Luna Park in Cavell Street, and at both ends of the Luna Park car park in Shakespeare Grove.

-Stop No. 138-Luna Park/The Esplanade (St Kilda)
+Tram: Stop No. 138-Luna Park/The Esplanade (St Kilda)

 Tram 16 – Melbourne University to Kew via St Kilda Beach